wmahad/agriplace/README.md

 The assignment is to create a simple web application that has an admin panel and a public facing page.
 The admin panel consists of two pages that are a basic CRUD, one for managing fruits and one for managing vegetables.
 The public facing page is a simple page that lists all the products.
+We would prefer that you use functional components and hooks.
 There is already a mockup of a backend as RTK Query endpoints, you can find it in the `src/app/api` folder, the endpoints have a fake delay so please also use loading states where you think is necessary.
 The mockup backend just saves the changes on localstorage, and there is also a function to reset the data to the initial state.
 There is also already a router and a basic layout of the app.

 ### Admin panel